GitHooksDotIO/githooks-io-service/Roadmap.md

 We may offer a dedicated webhook view for any one of your given repositories, letting you view and edit both GitHooks and standard webhooks.

+### GitHook: Twitter integration
+By passing a Twitter handle and authentication token to a GitHook, it should be possible to automatically tweet when you tag a new release.

 ### Search functionality
 We'll start off with very few GitHooks, but over time we'll need search functionality.